inngest/stepkit/packages/inngest/CONTRIBUTING.md

-# `@open-workflow/inngest`
+# `@stepkit/inngest`

-Inngest implementation of Open Workflow.
+Inngest implementation of StepKit.
 An Inngest server (Inngest Dev Server or Inngest Cloud) is required to run workflows.

 ## Testing